I am a Senior Lecturer in Spanish at Polylang, the Open Language Programme of the University of Westminster.

-Alongside my Spanish coordinator role, at Westminster, I have held a number of roles such as DELE (Diploma de Español Lengua Extranjera) Exams Officer and Head of Exams, conference and training event’s organiser, and Spanish Language and Culture consultant in two AHRC (Arts & Humanities Research Council) funded knowledge transfer projects ('Museums and Galleries and the International Visitor Experience', and 'Languages and International Events').
+At Westminster, I have held a number of roles such as Poylang Spanish Coordinator, DELE (Diploma de Español Lengua Extranjera) Exams Officer and Head of Exams, and Spanish Language and Culture consultant in two AHRC (Arts & Humanities Research Council) funded knowledge transfer projects ('Museums and Galleries and the International Visitor Experience', and 'Languages and International Events').

 I am a Fellow of the Higher Education Academy, member of the AILA Research Network on Learner Autonomy, and a member of ELE-UK (UK Association for the Teaching of Spanish in Higher and Adult Education).

 I teach Spanish Language in Polylang, the University's Open Language Programme.

 My teaching approach is a synthesis of communicative language teaching principles, accelerated learning techniques and strategy awareness-raising activities that support the effective development of communicative competence, learner’s autonomy and lifelong learning strategies.